The journey to autonomy

 When should parents step in?

-It’s also okay to step in if your child is tuckered out and, say, having trouble putting on their pajamas.
+It’s also okay to step in if your little one is tuckered out and, say, having trouble putting on their pajamas.
 Tell them that you’ll help them this time, but they can try again some other night when they’re less tired.
 When you acknowledge your child’s needs, they feel understood and respected.
-They learn that they can be themself with their parent.
-This gives them more confidence, which in the long run will encourage them to keep exercising their independence.
+They learn that they can be themself around you.
+This gives them more confidence, which will encourage them to keep exercising their independence.

 Though parents initially play an important role in nudging young children along the path to autonomy, kids steadily learn to motivate themselves to make choices and decide what to do.
 Little by little, they realize that they’re capable of making their own decisions and controlling their own actions.
 This gives them a sense of pride as they start to feel competent and self-sufficient.